Aaron-Cahill-Ire/Python_Facebook_Ads_Manager_Script/README.md

 #Finally, have to prepare the final dataframe that will be sent over to google sheets

 #I only want to inlude data campaigns if they have data for yesterday.
 Campaigns which don't meet this criteria will have been turned off already, and are therefore of no interest
+#My final dataframe will contain data these campaigns, over the last 3 days, 7 days, etc

         merged_thirty_four = thirty_frame_final.merge(fourteen_frame_final, left_on=['campaign_name', 'adset_name'], right_on=['campaign_name', 'adset_name'])